-Real estate investing is an avenue many modern investors are choosing to explore.
-Paired with traditional investments like stocks and bonds, real estate investing provides stable returns and lower fees while mitigating investment risk.
+Real estate investing in mortgages is an avenue many modern investors are choosing to explore.
+Paired with traditional investments like stocks and bonds, real estate investing in mortgages provides stable returns and lower fees while mitigating investment risk.
 It also offers critical diversification.

 However, many remain in the dark, believing a mixed bag of public exchange traded funds gives them a balanced portfolio.
 The credit crisis of 2008 showed us all this was very bad portfolio management.
 To avoid the correlation nightmare that swept the public markets in 2008, every investor, big or small, needs some portion of their investment portfolio in private real estate.

 In this article, Fundscraper provides an investing playbook to show you how to invest as little as $5,000 in private real estate without the hurdles, obstacles and barriers that traditional mortgage investment techniques often throw up for the “newbie”.
 Careful real estate investment will give back substantially more than a savings account or a GIC and will often outperform popular mortgage mutual funds and exchange traded funds.
 Most importantly, it enhances diversification to a portfolio of publicly traded securities.